The Evolution of Natural Gas Price Review Arbitrations

 - require that a price review be initiated by filing a price review notice with the other party;

-- provide that the price review notice starts a mandatory negotiation period (usually three, four or six months);
+- provide for a mandatory negotiation period (usually three, four or six months);

-- impose certain requirements that must be satisfied before the price formula can be modified, often a significant change in the market of the buyer that occurred since the current price formula last became effective and that:
+- impose certain requirements that must be satisfied before the price formula can be modified, often a significant change in a specified market that has occurred since the current price formula last became effective and that: